-Box No. 8 Latrine maintenance
+Latrine maintenance

 Maintenance teams are set up under the responsibility of the person in charge of the dormitory or the sector (a floor, a building, the dispensary, etc.).
-As the average recommended requirement is one latrine per 50 people and as it may be assumed that it takes two people to clean each latrine, two people have to be put in charge of cleaning operations for 50 users.
+As the average recommended requirement is one latrine per 50 people, and as it may be assumed that it takes two people to clean each latrine, two persons have to be put in charge of cleaning operations for 50 users.